ea-tel/detel-book/_chapters/chapters/topics/recommender-systems.md

 ### 5.2.1 Recommendation accuracy vs. learners’ history

 “_As a user’s history records accumulate, older records may be inconsistent with the user's new requests.
-Using all the available data indiscriminately jeopardizes prediction accuracy, and recommender systems that fail to take this into consideration run the risk of performance degradation_” \[19\].
+Using all the available data indiscriminately jeopardizes prediction accuracy, and recommender systems that fail to take this into consideration run the risk of performance degradation_” {% cite zhang_artificial_2021 %}.

 One may argue that the quality of recommendations we offer to a learner depends on the amount of information that we have about them, that is the more, the better!
 Nonetheless, one should also consider temporal aspects and contingencies of data generated by learners.
 For example, a topic of interest may change over time (for example, someone who was not particularly interested in math discovers